LLNL/RAJA/docs/sphinx/dev_guide/host_config.rst

   $ python scripts/uberenv/uberenv.py

 .. note::
-  On LC machines, it is good practice to do the build step in parallel on a compute node.
+  On LC machines, do the build step in parallel on a compute node.
 Here is an example command: ``srun -ppdebug -N1 --exclusive python scripts/uberenv/uberenv.py``

 Unless otherwise specified Spack will default to a compiler.
 It is recommended to specify which compiler to use: add the compiler spec to the ``--spec`` Uberenv command line option.